 It was agreed by Council in 2019, that extracting the recyclable from waste that would otherwise be sent to landfill is the best long-term investment, both financially (through saving money on resources and materials that would otherwise have to be purchased new), and environmentally (through reducing the size and number of landfills that impact the environment).

 Emerging technologies have shown the potential to reduce and recycle up to 90% of waste from the red lid bin.
-Being able to convert 90% of the LGA's waste materials into resources that can be used to build homes and support farms and gardens, would be an incredible benefit to the Shoalhaven.
+This and other waste processing alternatives continue to be investigated by Council.